<aside>

 4. If everything works as intended, you can proceed to finish the webhook setup.

-Set up your Journey in SEEN Platform
+Set up your Project Webhook in Seen Platform

-Receive data back from SEEN
+Receive data back from Seen

 1. Create new Custom Attribute fields for “player_url” and “email_thumbnail_url”.
 These are the two attributes we will be using in this example.